 In early 1799, John Duggan was part of a militia party of about 15 United Irishmen that raided the mansion of Colonel Hutchinson, a magistrate and landlord who resided about a mile from Macroom.
 The party was led by John Duggan’s uncle, Malachi Duggan, and included other Duggan family members.
 Their plan was to plunder the household, but not to injure the inhabitants.
 Among the raiders was Hutchinson’s gamekeeper.
 Colonel Hutchinson was at home when the men broke into his house, and recognized his gamekeeper as being among the group.
 Upon that recognition, Malachi Duggan ordered the gamekeeper to shoot Hutchinson.

 The crime was reported in newspapers all over Ireland, and both the Belfast and Dublin papers named John Duggan as one of the party’s captains, and indicated that he went by the alias Captain Thunderbolt.

 The story of the crime and the treachery involved in the capture of the raiders was so sensational that Charles Dickens edited an article about it in his magazine All the Year Round in October, 1862–fully 63 years after the events.
-Dickens, of course, was English, and little sympathy for the murderers of Hutchinson or their cause; and had few apparent qualms over the punishment they received.
+Dickens, of course, was English, and would have had little sympathy for the murderers of Hutchinson or their cause; and few qualms over the punishment they received.
 What fascinated Dickens was the brazen betrayal involved.

 The brutal administration of justice may, as Dickens claims, discouraged rebel activity in Cork in the short term.
 In the long term, it must have created nothing except hate toward the oppressive authorities: